 Once upon a time I will never forget, a soft-spoken young man who lived in the apartment building—the “other” building—came to my father’s office to say that he might move out, but he couldn’t say exactly when.
-So he quietly asked my father to play ball with him as my father continued to demand a definite move date in increasingly louder tones.
+So he quietly asked my father to play ball with him as my father, becoming louder by the moment, continued to demand a definite move date.
 The young man was unwittingly laying a chunk of tender meat before a man who could humble a pride of lions.
 My father yelled at him in between his uncertain pleading; I sat in the outer office listening to my heart pound.
 As the young man left the office he was shaking a little, his gaze was aimed at the floor, and his eyes were working overtime making tears.

 We rode home together in his new BMW Bavaria, a car that went like stink and reeked of that teutonic superiority that makes German cars so alluring.
 I’d instigated the pitch for one, and one whiff was all it took.
 I was hooked.
 A few years back my father admitted he’d always wanted a Cadillac, and he had a few of them.
 But with the start of his fifth decade, he must have had a yen for something exotic, like the pair of Jaguars he had in the late fifties before work and family life forced him into cars that started on command and ran without prodding.
 For his money the athletic BMW won hands down over a torpid Mercedes-Benz that, as he put it, “Wouldn’t go up a hill.”